antirez/disque/README.md

 * **seed** is a seed generated via `/dev/urandom` at startup.
 * **counter** is a 64 bit counter incremented at every ID generation.

+The encoded TTL in minutes has a special property: it is always even for at most once jobs (job retry value set to 0), and is always odd otherwise.
+This changes the encoded TTL precision to 2 minutes, but allows to tell if a Job ID is about a job with deliveries guarantees or not.
+Note that this fact does not mean that Disque jobs TTLs have a precision of two minutes.
+The TTL field is only used to expire job IDs of jobs a given node does not actually have a copy, search "dummy ACK" in this documentation for more information.

 Setup
 ===